ClickHouse/ClickHouse/docs/en/query_language/table_functions/file.md

 # file

 Creates a table from a file.
+This table function is similar to [hdfs](hdfs.md) one.

 ```
 file(path, format, structure)